 This is the gateway through which devices connect to the internet.
 In the U.S., the APN name is often 'wholesale,' but it can vary depending on the carrier and the region.

-There are typically four APN types - Generic, supl, mms, and wap.
-Each type serves a different function:
+There are typically four APN types, each serving a different function:

 The standard APN type used for general internet connections.